top of page

 Bristol Hoteliers Association, who work alongside Bristol City Council and national government to attract visitors to more than 4,000 rooms in the city, are also a long-standing retained client.
 By curating regular opinion pieces on the challenges facing the sector Empica ensures issues are heard.

 Major tourist attractions, such as theme parks and museums, had to find ways to protect their assets with no income from tourists.
 Empica for many years supported Wookey Hole Caves with fun, quirky and unusual promotions.
-With so many tourist attractions to choose from it is vital that attractions to stick out from the crowd to get visitor numbers back to levels required.
+A recent example of our work in the heritage sector is the Matthew of Bristol Trust 30-minute documentary, which showcases how storytelling and film can help historic attractions engage new audiences.
+With so many tourist attractions to choose from it is vital that attractions stick out from the crowd to get visitor numbers back to levels required.

 PR support for tourism and hospitality business